 In the course of decades, various unproven and doubtful ideas have dominated the discourse of the Kennedy assassination.
-Often a quick fix to the intractable problems of the case using faulty premises is offered.
-Instead of providing substantial evidence, theories and speculation dominate such ideas.
-However, in time the evidence always gains on them and forces greater scrutiny.
-Higher standards of discourse and evidence are required.
+Often a quick fix to the intractable problems of the case offers a faulty premise; instead of providing substantial evidence theories and speculation dominate such ideas.
+However, in time the evidence always gains on them and forces greater scrutiny and higher standards of discourse and proof are required.

 Despite the many errors and inconsistencies in the President's Commission, none of these witnesses ever contends viewing Oswald at those key moments in the location of "Prayer Man".xiv A decided problem in the idea is that Sean Murphy states in the related claims, "It seems reasonable to assume him a TSBD employee...assuming we can safely say Prayer Man is white".xv I disagree it is never reasonable to assume in this case.
 This person could be from a number of businesses in the vicinity, a passerby, a tourist, any number of people besides Lee Harvey Oswald.

 The Commission states, "There is still another category of speculation and rumor that complicated and broadened the work of the Commission.
 Numerous people claimed to have seen Oswald or Ruby at various times and places in the United States or abroad.
 Others insisted that during the days following the assassination, they had detected significant actions on television that- were witnessed by no one else..."xvi Indeed, many speculations have risen and fallen since then.
 Yet in this specific instance, the Commission actually agrees with all the witnesses.
 It is quite the novel idea considering how many witnesses that went otherwise ignored.